tungpv98/Detect-Sql-Injection-by-Machine-Learning/DeepLearning/RNN/README.md

 # predict_stock_RNN.py
 This python code is predict stock with LSTM(Long-Short Term Memory layer).
+<br>Not perfect but, it seems to be cool.
+Maybe boltzmann machine is batter.
 <br>You can understand how to handle data with [LSTM](http://colah.github.io/posts/2015-08-Understanding-LSTMs/).
 <br>If you have a good computing power(nice CPU or GPU) then add more LSTM layer and increase epochs.
 <br>Maybe someone send e-mail to me with more upgraded model.